#GivingTuesday: How You Can Participate, Even If You Don’t Have Extra Cash

 Though the day’s goal is to raise money for good causes, remembering its altruistic inspiration is just as important.

-If you don’t have any money to spare, here are a few ways you participate without opening your wallet:
+If you don’t have any money to spare, here are a few ways to participate without opening your wallet:

-And if nothing else, you can spread word of the movement on your favorite social media network using the hashtag #GivingTuesday!
+And if nothing else, you can spread word of the movement on your favorite social media site using the hashtag #GivingTuesday!